sungwoncho/meteor-icon/README.md

 Meteor Icon builds better package ecosystem for Meteor by making it quicker and easier to communicate package information.

-It's a hassle to jump between GitHub and Atmosphere to research the package before using it.
-Meteor Icon allows authors to aggregate package information and present it with a swag.
+We wanted to authors to aggregate package information and present it with a swag.
+Doing so also benefits users as they don't have to jump between Atmosphere and GitHub to collect information about the package.

-It also helps package users to make prompt and wise decisions about which package they need to use and how.

 Inspired by [nodei.co](https://nodei.co/), Meteor Icon cleanly displays information including the install command, latest version, last published date,